MicrosoftDocs/SupportArticles-docs/Teams/known-issues/group-mailboxes-will-not-enable-archive.md

 - CI 113425
 - CSSTroubleshoot
 ms.reviewer: scapero
-description: Describes why you may be unable to enable Group mailboxes for archiving or extra storage.
+description: Describes why you may be unable to enable Group mailboxes for archiving or extra storage in Teams.
 ---

-# Group mailboxes will not enable for archival purposes
+# Teams group mailboxes will not enable for archival purposes

 ## Summary

-Group mailboxes will not enable for archival purposes (or creating extra storage).
+Group mailboxes in Teams will not enable for archival purposes (or for creating extra storage).

 ## Cause